Symptoms & Causes of Appendicitis

 What causes appendicitis?

-Appendicitis can have more than one cause, and in many cases the cause is not clear.
-Possible causes include:
+Appendicitis can have more than one cause.
+In many cases, the cause is not clear.
+Possible causes include

-- Blockage of the opening inside the appendix
+- hardened stool or growths that can block the opening inside the appendix

-- enlarged tissue in the wall of your appendix, caused by infection in the gastrointestinal (GI) tract or elsewhere in your body
+- enlarged tissue in the wall of your appendix, caused by infection in the digestive tract or somewhere else in your body

 - inflammatory bowel disease